TruenoDB/trueno/README.md

 > **Components:**

-> - **Gremlin (Apache Tinkerpop)**: A graph traversal language for intuitive and easy graph analysis.
+> 1. **Gremlin (Apache Tinkerpop)**: A graph traversal language for intuitive and easy graph analysis.
-> - **Web Console**: Web Interface for graph processing, analytics, visualization, and database management.
+> 2. **Web Console**: Web Interface for graph processing, analytics, visualization, and database management.
 Data laboratory that connects directly to the database/processing engine.
-> - **TensorFlow**: Open Source Software Library for Machine Intelligence
+> 3. **TensorFlow**: Open Source Software Library for Machine Intelligence
-> - **Trueno Core**: Database/Computational Engine Core.
+> 4. **Trueno Core**: Database/Computational Engine Core.
-> - **Apache Solr**: The popular, blazing-fast, open source enterprise search platform built on Apache Lucene™ used for vertices and edges properties indexing.
+> 5. **Apache Solr**: The popular, blazing-fast, open source enterprise search platform built on Apache Lucene™ used for vertices and edges properties indexing.
-> - **Apache Spark**: a fast and general engine for large-scale data processing.
+> 6. **Apache Spark**: a fast and general engine for large-scale data processing.
 Used for Distributed Graph Processing (GraphX).
-> - **Scylla DB**: World's fastest NoSQL column store database.
-Fully compatible with Apache Cassandra[^1] at 10x the throughput and low latency.
+> 7. **Scylla DB**: World's fastest NoSQL column store database.
+Fully compatible with Apache Cassandra at 10x the throughput and low latency.
 Stores all graph structures.

 ##Roadmap to alpha version: